Share

 Once 30 days have passed since mailing the notice, download and complete the form that matches your situation.
 All forms are available on the Oregon CCB website:

-A $50 processing fee may apply.
-CCB staff will contact you after initial review to confirm jurisdiction.
+A $50 processing fee may apply - do not pay at the time of filing.
+CCB staff will contact you after reviewing your complaint and confirming jurisdiction.

 5